-The Initial Offer Period for any Class of Shares in the Fund shall begin at 9a.m.
-(Irish time) on 21 October 2022 and will close at 5 p.m.
-(Irish time) on 20 April 2023.
+The Initial Offer Period for any unlaunched Class of Shares in the Fund will close at 5 p.m.
+(Irish time) on 18 November 2025.

 The Initial Offer Period for any Class of Shares in the Fund may be shortened or extended in accordance with the Central Bank's requirements.
 The Central Bank will be notified in advance of any shortening or extension if subscriptions for Shares have been received or otherwise on an annual basis.